doctorfree/MusicPlayerPlus/README.md

 songs, albums, and playlists in your music library appear in the client view.

 ### Terminal Emulator Profiles
-The Cava spectrum visualizer looks better when the font used by the terminal emulator in which it is running is a small sized font.
+The `mppcava` spectrum visualizer looks better when the font used by the terminal emulator in which it is running is a small sized font.
 Some terminal emulators rely on a profile from which they draw much of their configuration.
 Profiles are used in MusicPlayerPlus to provide